jaredsparta/Terraform-1/README.md

 - `variables.tf` contains variables used in the the code, to make it more dynamic.
 You will need to input more variables as mentioned in section 4
 - `template.tpl` details the bash script used to connect the app and database after they are created.
 This is used with the `templatefile` function and is run on the app instance

+- **Quickstart**:
+    - Go to section 4 and add that block of code into `variables.tf`
+    - Change the variables in `variables.tf` to what you desire
+    - Ensure the AWS secret and access keys are in your environment variables(as Terraform looks there by default)
+    - Go into `main.tf` and configure the names, instance types etc. to what you need
+    - `$ terraform init` to load all the modules
+    - `$ terraform validate` to check for syntax errors -- if there are any, you will have to fix them before running
+    - `$ terraform apply` to create the infrastructure
+    - `$ terraform destroy` to destroy the infrastructure

 <br>

 [Back to top](https://github.com/jaredsparta/Terraform-1#Contents)